AG11101/Pizzeria_Project_Clone/README.md

 4. **Publish the App**
    Click **Publish** in Budibase to deploy your app and test the live connection.

-### Deployment to a PaaS
-> 🚧: Deployment to PaaS is optional but recommended as it will make your application (backend) accessible without server restart and through a unique, constantly available link.

-Alternatively, you can deploy your application to a free PaaS like [Render](https://dashboard.render.com/register).
-1. Refer to the Dockerfile inside the application root (FHNW-INT/Pizzeria_Reference_Project/pizza).
-2. Adapt line 13 to the name of your jar file.
-The jar name should be derived from the details in the pom.xml as follows:<br>
-`{artifactId}-{version}.jar`
-2. Login to Render using your GitHub credentials.
-3. Create a new Web Service and choose Build and deploy from a Git repository.
-4. Enter the link to your (public) GitHub repository and click Continue.
-5. Enter the Root Directory (name of the folder where pom.xml resides).
-6. Choose the Instance Type as Free/Hobby.
-All other details are default.
-7. Click on Create Web Service.
-Your app will undergo automatic build and deployment.
-Monitor the logs to view the progress or error messages.
-The entire process of Build+Deploy might take several minutes.
-8. After successful deployment, you can access your backend using the generated unique URL (visible on top left under the name of your web service).
-9. This unique URL will remain unchanged as long as your web service is deployed on Render.
-You can now integrate it in Budibase to make API calls to your custom endpoints.

 ## Project Management
 > 🚧: Include all the participants and briefly describe each of their **individual** contribution and/or roles.
 Screenshots/descriptions of your Kanban board or similar project management tools are welcome.